© Crown copyright 2021

 appropriate PPE should be used throughout the visit, and around the care home building and grounds

-social distancing (between visitors and residents, staff, and visitors from other households) should be maintained at all times – during the visit, and around the care home building and grounds
+visitors should limit contact with residents and staff, and maintain as much distance as possible during the visit, and around the care home building and grounds

 high quality IPC practice should be maintained throughout the visit and through the wider care home environment (see section below on infection control precautions in the wider care home environment)